qrzn23/min/wip/l418/content.md

 (There were two voices in all this Cry, one behind the other &mdash; or, one was the speech, and the other the meaning.
 And the voice that was the speech was simply a roaring, one tremendous noise, like a mixture of thunder and water-falls and wild beasts and bands and artillery.
 And yet it was articulate, though I cannot tell you what a single word was.
 But the meaning of the voice &mdash; the second voice &mdash; was quite silent, and put the ideas directly into the brain of the Seer, as if by touch.
 It is not certain whether the millstones and the sword-strokes that rained upon him were not these very sounds and ideas.)

-### The Cry of the 24th Aethyr, Which is Called NIA^[NIA = ♏♐♉ = 116.
+### The Cry of the 24th Aethyr

+#### Which is Called NIA^[NIA = ♏♐♉ = 116.
 She is Atu XIV --- "The Woman clothed with the Sun", see 27th Aire, between ♏, Love as the instrument of change by Putrefaction, and ♉, the heavenly Isis.
 But cf. also AL III, v.
 72 -- Coph Nia.
 This completes the Mystery of Atu XI by the Vision of 156, also in a partial form.
 The Beast and the Scarlet Woman at attributed to ♌ and Water ♏.
 They are the two-in-one Chief Officers, of the Temple of the New Aeon of Heru-Ra-Ha.
 (Note: The Eagle Kerub in the 23rd Aire is Aquarius ♒.
 Scorpio is the Woman-Serpent.
 This is important; for the old attribution is of the Eagle to ♏)]

 An angel comes forward into the stone like a warrior clad in chain-armour.
 Upon his head are plumes of gray^[The Ajna-Chakra --- Chokmah.], spread out like the fan of a peacock.^[Sacred to Juno.]
 About his feet a great army of scorpions and dogs, lions, elephants, and many other wild beasts.
 He stretches forth his arms to heaven and cries; In the crackling of the lightning, in the rolling of the thunder, in the clashing of the swords and the hurling of the arrows^[Arrows of ♐ the rainbow which follows this storm.]: be thy name exalted!